 Situated in the Aravis Massif not far from its larger neighbour La Clusaz, this small pleasant village has managed to retain its traditional alpine charm, whilst steadily growing to become the second major ski resort in the area.
 Skiing is mainly geared for beginners and intermediates, but all levels are well catered for on the Aravis ski pass which covers the resorts of La Clusaz and St Jean de Sixt with regular half hourly ski buses connecting these areas.
 Most of the skiing accommodation is sited 6kms up the road from the old town at the satellite village of Le Chinaillon, and close to the ski slopes of Mont Lachat.
 At an altitude of 1300m this annex has been developed in an appealing alpine chalet style, and is generally livelier than Le Grand Bornand village.

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Mayrhofen in Austria? - The Mayrhofen ski resort offers relatively reliable snow on local slopes and access to other good areas nearby including a glacier.
-Or perhaps as a possible alternative suggestion how about Zell am See in Austria? - Chalets in Zell am See enjoy a charming lakeside town with varied local slopes and a very worthwhile glacier option in nearby Kaprun.
+For example have you considered Langenfeld in Austria? - The Langenfeld alpine resort is a spa resort within a short distance of Solden and Obergurgl.
+Set in the heart of the Oetztal valley this attractive Austrian alpine village is the one and only thermal village of Tyrol.
+Or perhaps as a possible alternative suggestion how about Villars in Switzerland? - Renting one of our Villars chalets?
+You can expect a traditional year-round resort with local low-altitude slopes, a cog railway and a far-flung glacier.
 [Less]